GrahamDumpleton-abandoned/mod_wsgi-docs/FrequentlyAskedQuestions.rst

 explicitly enabled by the web server administrator.
 This can only be done using directives placed in the main Apache confguration file.

-For further information see [AccessControlMechanisms Access Control Mechanisms] and the documentation for the WSGIPassAuthorization directive within the [ConfigurationDirectives Configuration Directives] documentation.
+For further information see :doc:`AccessControlMechanisms` and the documentation for the WSGIPassAuthorization directive within the :doc:`configuration-directives/index` documentation.

-*Q*: Is there a way of having a WSGI application provide user authentication for resources outside of the application such as static files, CGI scripts or even a distinct application.
+**Q**: Is there a way of having a WSGI application provide user authentication for resources outside of the application such as static files, CGI scripts or even a distinct application.
 In other words, something akin to being able to define access, authentication and authorisation handlers in mod_python?

-*A*: Providing you are using Apache 2.0 or later, version 2.0 of mod_wsgi provides support for hooking into the Apache access, authentication and authorisation handler phases.
+**A**: Providing you are using Apache 2.0 or later, version 2.0 of mod_wsgi provides support for hooking into the Apache access, authentication and authorisation handler phases.
 This doesn't allow full control of how the Apache handler is implemented, but does allow control over how user